wighawag/hardhat-deploy/README.md

 const factory = await ethers.getContractFactory(artifactName);
 ```

 Note that the artifact file need to be either in `artifacts` folder that buidler generate on compilation or in the `imports` folder where you can store contracts compiled elsewhere.
+They can also be present in the folder specified in `external.artifacts` see [Importing deployment from other projects](#importing-deployment-from-other-projects-truffle-support-too)

 ## How to Deploy Contracts